adistomar/chromedriver_autoinstall/README.md

 ```

 ## Usage:
-Write `import chromedriver_autoinstall` in your file, in the directory of which chromedriver will be installed.
+- To download chromedriver in the current directory, run `install_chromedriver`.
+- To use the autoinstaller as part of a program, write `import chromedriver_autoinstall` in your file.
+See the [example below](https://github.com/RoastSea8/chromedriver-autoinstaller#quick-example) for this use case.

 ## Quick Example:
 ```py